mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/guides/vm-setup.md

 description: Get started with the ready-to-use MRS SDK Qt virtual machine image
 ---

-The MRS SDK Qt project provides a ready-to-use virtual machine image with Qt Creator and pre-configured Qt 5 and Qt 6 desktop build kits.
+The MRS SDK Qt project provides a ready-to-use virtual machine image with Qt Creator and pre-configured build kits.
 This guide walks you through obtaining, importing, and using the VM.

 ## Quick Start